dtjohnso/dtjohnso.github.com/source/projects/index.markdown

 ## Active Projects

+* [Student Writing Helps](/Student-Writing-Helps/).
+A new website to host material I developed for the "Seminary Project Labs" (listed below under "Library Subject Guides"), updated and refined for students at Foundation Baptist College.
 * [Timeline of Old Testament History](/OT-Timeline/).
 This timeline is based on my work with the Isaiah timeline, but expands it to include the history of Old Testament Israel.
 Because of the massive scope of Old Testament history, I anticipate that this project will be "in progress" for some time.
 * [A Timeline of the English Bible](/English-Bible/).
 A timeline summarizing some of the relevant historical details in the history of the English Bible.
 * [Baptist History Timeline](/Baptist-History/).
 This timeline, produced by my students, gives important events for the history of the Baptist denomination.
 There is still work to be done on this timeline, some of which I've noted [here](/blog/2013/12/06/student-work-showcase-baptist-history-timeline/).